Edwards Davis

 Cader Edwards Davis (June 17, 1873 – May 16, 1936) was an American actor, producer, and playwright of vaudeville and the silent film era, known as a character actor.
 Born and raised in the San Francisco Bay Area, he was an ordained Christian minister and first achieved prominence as a sensational orator and lecturer, becoming known as the "poet-preacher" and the "Talmage of the West", before leaving the pulpit for an acting career.
 He wrote and starred in several original plays and vaudeville sketches, and appeared in over 50 films.
-In New York he was a president of the National Vaudeville Artists Association and the Green Room Club.
+In New York he was a president (1921) of the National Vaudeville Artists and the Green Room Club.
 In Hollywood he was a founder and president of the Masonic 233 Club.
 He was married to several actresses, including Adele Blood, who also appeared in some of his productions.

 Early years and ministry

 Cader Edwards Davis was born June 17, 1873, in Santa Clara, California, and raised in nearby Oakland.
 His father, William Wallace Davis, was a noted agriculturalist, and his brother Gideon became an advertising executive and editor of the Oakland Herald.
 He attended Washington College before earning an M.A. at the University of Kentucky.

 He began his ministry with short pastorates in Sullivan and Mattoon, Illinois, before returning to California, where he was pastor at Oakland's Central Christian Church for four years.
 He gained a reputation as an orator and lecturer, and was known as the "poet-preacher" and the "Talmage of the West".
 In less than two years membership in his congregation tripled and audiences swelled to see the minister dubbed by the New York Tribune: "actor-preacher, a word-painter, a patron of the waltz... and the most popular preacher in the city."
 He enacted scenes from Richard III in sermon to an audience of fifteen hundred people, and on another occasion sought to illustrate the innocence of dancing by giving representations of the waltz.
 He added footlights to his pulpit.
 A writer for the San Francisco Town Talk recalled: "as a clergyman Edwards Davis was skilled in the arts of advertising.
 He was always doing something to attract attention to himself.
 He rode a wheel before bicycling became common, he wore a claw-hammer in the pulpit, he waltzed for his congregation."
 He was an admirer of Irish author Oscar Wilde, and often billed himself as "the American Oscar Wilde" (a moniker originated by newspapers), but dropped the nickname after Wilde's arrest for gross indecency.
 He defended agnostic orator Robert G. Ingersoll.
 He offered to officiate a wedding in a lion cage at San Francisco's Chutes amusement park.
 The Oregonian wrote: "Davis' preaching ever bordered on the spectacular.
 His enemies said he did more harm to the church than good; his friends said he was one of the mainstays of the denomination".